How do you know when someone is using cocaine? Even more importantly, how do you know when that use has become problematic? What do you do then?

 If you notice a sudden decline in areas including trouble with the police, physical health and their ability to maintain the life they did before, they may be falling further into the downward spiral of substance abuse and dependency.

 Chris Cordell*, Help Me Stop’s General Manager says, ‘The good news is that getting on top of problematic cocaine use is not only possible but highly achievable and thousands of people do it every day.
 Intensive psychotherapy is a highly effective part of treatment as it can help individuals change their ways of thinking, define emotional and environmental triggers, and create a more well-balanced individual.
 The process requires patience and endurance as well as compassion and understanding – but it does work.’

 If You’re Abusing Cocaine, it Can Get Better and You Can Help Make it So

 We hope you’ve found these points of advice informative.
 If you are concerned about the potential drug use of a friend or loved one, please refer to our other articles and return next week where we will be discussing practical steps you can take to help someone struggling with addiction to cocaine.

-If you’d like impartial advice and support, please get in touch by calling us on 0208 191 8920 or by using our contact form.
-For information on our ground-breaking and affordable non-residential rehab programme which reopens on June 15th, please visit this page.
+If you’d like impartial advice and support, please get in touch by calling us on 0208 191 9191 or by using our contact form.
+Find out more about our ground-breaking and affordable non-residential rehab programme.
 You can also find information on our online ‘Digital Dayhab’ programme here.